DeGuild/deguild-back/README.md

 # deguild-back
 Firebase Functions + Alchemy web3 + Web3-token

-APIs in this repository can be accessed with Authorization tokens and some APIs are restricted to the magic shop owner only
+APIs in this repository can be accessed with Authorization tokens and some APIs are restricted to the deGuild owner only

 ## List of APIs